 Rhiwbach Slate Quarry and its tramway

-Blaen y Cwm quarry
+Blaen y Cwm slate quarry

 Looking down the short exit incline to Blaen y Cwm quarry with Rhiwbach quarry in the distance.
-Most quarries despatched their slate down inclines rather than up so allowing them to use gravity power.
+Most quarries dispatched their slate down inclines rather than up so allowing them to use gravity power.
 However, because they were below the level of the tramway, this quarry and Rhiwbach were compelled to use powered inclines, which added to operating costs.

 The most interesting artifact at the quarry is this old steam boiler.
 It seems clear that the scrapman could'nt justify the expense of removing it .
 However, all the copper tubes have been removed to leave just the shell.